 I’ve wanted to make a BBQ Chicken “bowl” meal for a couple weeks now.
 I love bowl meals because they are easy to prepare, hold up well in the fridge, and offer a great variety of flavors and textures.
 These Sweet n’ Spicy Chicken Bowls are the perfect mix between spicy, sweet, savory, and creamy, and are just the most colorful bowl you’ll ever eat.
 I’m super happy that this is my meal prep this week!

-If you still feel the Sweet n’ Spicy Chicken Bowl needs a little sauciness and you’re not doing the Go Sugar Free course, you can drizzle a little of your favorite BBQ sauce, sriracha, or even a little ranch dressing over the top.
+If you feel the Sweet n’ Spicy Chicken Bowl needs a little sauciness, you can drizzle a little of your favorite BBQ sauce, sriracha, or even a little ranch dressing over the top.
 Yes, ranch may sound strange, but it goes pretty well with all of these ingredients, just go lightly with it.
-And if you are doing Go Sugar Free?
-A little dollop of sour cream might be pretty good.
+Or you can add a little dollop of sour cream might be pretty good.
 I just let the creaminess of the avocado and juicy pineapple act as the dressing, so to speak.

 I was lucky enough to get an avocado on sale for $0.98, but if they’re a little pricy in your area, you can try using a little shredded cheese instead.
 I would suggest something creamy like Monterrey Jack or spicy Pepper Jack.

 - 1 boneless skinless chicken breast (about 3/4 lb.) ($1.49**)